BTNSG/plugin-mouseHover/Readme.markdown

 The propogation of the _mouseHover_ event honors Corona's layered [drawing model](https://docs.coronalabs.com/guide/graphics/group.html#drawmodel).
 The event starts at the foremost display object and works its way back.
 Children of a display group receive the _mouseHover_ event before their parent.
 As the event propagates, if any of the objects along the way `return true` in their event listeners, the propagation is stopped.

-Objects that are not visible (i.e. [object.isVisible](https://docs.coronalabs.com/api/type/DisplayObject/isVisible.html) set to false) and objects with an [alpha value](https://docs.coronalabs.com/api/type/DisplayObject/alpha.html) of 0 do not ordinarily receive *mouseHover* events.
-If you do want such an object to be able to detect a hover, set its [isHoverTestable](isHoverTestable.markdown) property to `true`.

-#### Use case note: Overlapping Objects
+..#### Propagation protocol for partially overlapping objects

->Consider the case of two partially overlapping objects A and B with B being in front of A. Both the objects respond to _mouseHover_ events but only B returns `true` in its event listener.
+....>Consider the case of two partially overlapping objects A and B with B being in front of A. Both the objects respond to _mouseHover_ events but only B returns `true` in its event listener.
 Say the mouse is hovering over A only, and is then moved onto the overlapping zone.
 As soon as this happens, B starts receiving the _mouseHover_ event with in the _"began"_ phase, while A receives one last _mouseHover_ event with the phase being _"ended"_.

+Objects that are not visible (i.e. [object.isVisible](https://docs.coronalabs.com/api/type/DisplayObject/isVisible.html) set to false) and objects with an [alpha value](https://docs.coronalabs.com/api/type/DisplayObject/alpha.html) of 0 do not ordinarily receive *mouseHover* events.
+If you do want such objects to detect hovering, set their [isHoverTestable](isHoverTestable.markdown) property to `true`.

 ## Gotchas